adamDilger/resume/resume.typ

       - An implementation of a GEP project

     Achievements:
-  - Implemented NPM/Webpack/Javascript Modules into legacy Java web stack, applying across multiple projects with a non-breaking migration path
+  - Implemented NPM/Webpack/Javascript Modules into legacy Java web stack, applying across multiple projects maintaining feature parity with minimal breaking changes
   - Implemented StarUML based code generator with Java/Freemarker templates, migrating from a bespoke legacy Win32 Application and proprietary file format
   - Implemented daily time logging system for Geometry staff using Vue3/Tailwind/Golang/Docker, migrating from a PHP stack
   - Implemented a custom Golang CLI tool to generate and manage a shared changelog.md file with structured YAML files